ItsVenomous/Python/README.md

 <h1>My Python Projects</h1>

   <p>
     On this GitHub repository, I publish my Python projects, Feel free to check them out!
-But do not copy-paste, Thank you :)
+But do not copy paste, Thank you :)
   </p>
   <!-- Badges -->
 <p>